-When it comes to winter destinations, fairy tale Finland wins the award as it's the home of Father Christmas.
+When it comes to winter destinations, fairy tale Finland wins the award as it's the home to Father Christmas.
 Lapland is also where you'll find nearly 200,000 reindeer.
-So expect to take a sled ride when you visit - or alternatively let the huskies pull you along the snow.
+So expect to take a sled ride when you visit, or alternatively, let the huskies pull you along the snow.
 You can get a great view of the Northern Lights from here.
 This natural phenomenon can appear on up to 200 nights in the far north of the country.
-The Lahti Children's Winter Carnival is also a family favourite in Finland.
-It's three weeks of music, culture, theatre, dance, circus and crafts.
-Finnish food to try includes Karjalanpiirakka (like a cornish pasty) and Korvapuusti - a cinnamon bun, best washed down with a cup of coffee.
+Finnish food to try includes Karjalanpiirakka (like a cornish pasty) and Korvapuusti, a cinnamon bun, best washed down with a cup of coffee.

 In the city of Kyoto, winter means seeing all the shrines, temples and ornamental gardens covered with a blanket of snow.
-And even in the cold you can take a dip in their famous hot springs.
-The Ashikaga Flower Park in Kanto, eastern Japan, is also covered with more than 3 million lightbulbs, used to light up the gardens.
-But if you're going to choose one event - make it the Sapporo Snow Festival.
+Even in the cold you can take a dip in Japan’s famous hot springs.
+The Ashikaga Flower Park in Kanto, eastern Japan, is also covered with more than 5 million light bulbs, used to light up the gardens.
+But if you're going to choose one event, make it the Sapporo Snow Festival in February.
 It's been running since 1950, and the big draw is the International Snow Sculpture Contest.
-There's nearly 400 sculptures - some of which are massive, and more than 15 countries compete for the title.
+There are nearly 400 sculptures, some of which are massive, and more than 15 countries compete for the title.

 You can get every type of winter weather here as Slovenia touches both the Alps (freezing) and the Mediterranean Sea (slightly nippy).
-You've got the Bohinj Glacier deciding to move during the Ice Age to thank for the creation of picture-perfect Bled Lake.
+You've got the Bohinj Glacier deciding to move during the Ice Age to thank for the creation of picture-perfect Lake Bled.
 It's a balmy 25 degrees in the summer and often totally covered in ice in the winter.
-The 15th century church in the middle of the lake is straight out of a fairly tale, and is well worth a trip over the water.
-Also make sure you visit Bled Castle's museum or their wine cellar, and fill up your own wine bottle from their casks.
-Over Christmas and New Year, festivals include the sinking of a Christmas tree and a torchlight parade around the lake - very romantic.
+The 15th century church in the middle of the lake is straight out of a fairy tale, and is well worth a trip over the water.
+Also make sure you visit Bled Castle's museum, or their wine cellar, and fill up your own wine bottle from their casks.

 It's a difficult one to call.
-Which is more impressive in winter - the Fjords or the Northern Lights?
-A better idea is to try and do both on a trip to northern Norway.
-The Norwegian Fyords are one of the natural wonders of the world.
+What’s more impressive in winter – the fjords or the Northern Lights?
+A better idea is to try to do both on a trip to northern Norway.
+The Norwegian fjords are one nature’s greatest wonders.
 The Geirangerfjord and the Nærøyfjord are probably the most visually stunning.
-Visit Norway describe the Northern Lights as a "cool fashion show from the 80s".
-Tromsø is a good place to go on the edge of the Arctic Circle.
+The northern lights, on the other hand, are even more stunning than you can ever imagine.
+A photo can’t do them justice.
+Tromsø is a good place to see this for yourself.
 The city is relatively easy to get to, and when you're not stargazing, there's reindeer racing and husky sledding to keep you busy.
-Visit in February for the Northern Lights concert series in the atmospheric Arctic Cathedral.

 Canada comes alive in winter.
-In the mountain town of Banff you can take the Icefields Parkway and drive through the Canadian Rockies.
+In the mountain town of Banff, you can take the Icefields Parkway and drive through the Canadian Rockies.
 You'll tick off winter favourites like glaciers, snow-capped mountains and elk.
 You might even spot a bear or wolf.
 Quebec can get a hundred inches of snow in winter, which is handy for the annual Quebec Winter Carnival which has been going since 1894.
 It features snow sculptures, dog sled races and canoe competitions.
 Winterlude in the capital, Ottawa, goes on for three weekends in February.
-Hire some skates and take to the world’s largest naturally frozen rink - it's the size of 90 Olympic ice rinks.
-Don't forget the Montreal En Luminere - visit the Quartier des spectacles and its Place des Festivals for free outdoor family-fun and parties.
-The national sport is ice hockey so try and catch a game while you're there.
+Hire some skates and take to the world’s largest naturally frozen rink – it's the size of 90 Olympic ice rinks.

 A huge swathe of Amsterdam is a UNESCO Heritage Site.
-You're going to get some snowy snaps of the beautiful canals if you visit in the winter, especially if you visit during December and January, when the Festival of Lights is on and they're lit up.
-And don't miss Sinterklaas - the biggest Saint Nicholas parade in the world in mid November.
+You're going to get some snowy snaps of the beautiful canals if you visit in the winter, especially if you visit during December and January, when the Amsterdam Light Festival is on and everything is lit up.
 You can also get your skates on and glide along the iconic canals in style if it stays at minus four centigrade for four nights in a row.
 When that happens, the council stops the boats and keeps the ice intact so you can skate, so check the forecast before you go.
 A good thing to eat at this time of year is Bitterballen - a deep-fried winter treat for Amsterdammers.
-We found 30 cool things to do in Amsterdam in winter to get you started.

-Last, but by no means least, is the place that's been described as the prettiest village in the world.
-Photos of Hallstatt in the eastern Alps of Austria might look good to be true, but it's even better in real life.
+Last, but by no means least is Austria.
+Hallstatt, in particular, is where we like to spend our winters.
+It’s been described as the prettiest village in the world.
+Photos of Hallstatt in the eastern Alps of Austria might look too good to be true, but it's even better in real life.
 This beautiful place surprisingly has a salt mining heritage.
 It's surrounded by a natural landscape of real magnificence - and only enhanced by the dusting of snow.
-Plus, one of the most famous carols in the world was written in Oberndorf, near Salzburg and there's even a museum dedicated to the song.
+Salzburg is another dreamy Austrian escape.
+If you’re after something Christmassy, go to the Silent Night Museum.
+This famous carol was written in Oberndorf, near Salzburg, and there's even a museum dedicated to the song.